drewbrokke/liferay-web-services-cli/README.md

 ```

 ## Changes
+**2.5.1**
+- Reduce parallel reqest limit.
+In some cases it might have caused indexing errors to send too many requests at once.

 **0.2.5**
 - Speed improvements - multiple items are added much faster now.
 - Internal strucure changes to make the methods more flexible